 - Savings in bank: A Bank Statement from the last six (6) months showing that the savings retained remained on average the same, or that the amount has increased over the 6 months.

-If none of the above fits how the player’s worth has been generated, we will endeavor to find an alternative which both satisfies our legal requirements and seeks to make the process simpler for the player as well.
+If none of the above fits how your worth has been generated, we will endeavour to find an alternative which both satisfies our legal requirements and seeks to make the process simpler for you.

 In order to activate your Run It Once Poker account, you need to verify your email address.
 Before doing so, you will not be able to do anything apart from logging in to your account.